What Was in Jeremy’s Egg? Post Back by Popular Demand

 Recharge:

-–What will you do this week to spread the Good News?
-To bear fruit?
+–What will you do this week to show love and compassion for the Jeremy in your life?

 The Silent Saturday between Good Friday and Resurrection Sunday seems to be skipped over.
 We want to skip over the agony and pain of Friday to quicken the miracle and joy of Jesus’ Resurrection, the event that defines us as Christians.